TheRaytracers/freecad-povray-render/doc/tipsAndTricks.md

     }
 ```
 So y and z axis are swaped and the result ist a left handed coordinate system.
 You may ask why right is 1.33.
-This ist aspect ratio of your image - If the value ist not correct the rendered image will be streched.
+This is the aspect ratio of your image - If the value ist not correct the rendered image will be streched or compressed.

 If you want to know more about the coordinate system see: